beginner-codes/website/README.md

-# summer-of-code-website
+# Beginner.Codes Website

-The official website repo for the Beginner.Codes Summer of Code event.
+The official website for the Beginner.Codes Discord.

 ## Installation & Running

 From inside the repo folder run
 ```sh
 pip install poetry